Lois Green

-Lois Green (1914–2006) was an Australian actress who worked extensively on stage.
+Lois Green (1914–2006) born Mabel Lois Green, was an Australian actress who worked extensively on stage.
 She started as a child and was known for singing, dancing and acting in Australia and the United Kingdom.

-Life
+Early life

+Green was born Mabel Lois Green in Melbourne, in December 1914, the only child of Beaumont Hamilton Green, a carriage-builder, and his wife Mabel (née Trethewey).

-Green was born in 1914 and she made her stage debut aged five and worked extensively as a singer, actor and dancer.
+She made her stage debut aged five and worked extensively as a singer, actor and dancer.
 She had dancing lessons from Jennie Brenan who supplied many dancers for J.C.Williamson's company.

-In the 1930s she toured extensively with J.C.
-Williamsons Ltd. She moved to London in 1939 after making the film Gone to the Dogs.
-Reviewing the film Filmink described Green as "pretty, can act, sing and dance, and is full of charm; she’s wonderful."